sampsyo/home/_drafts/probablycorrect.md

 If a paper reports the fraction of runs that were accurate enough but *doesn't* do a hypothesis test, you should be sad.

 ## The Limits of Distribution Testing

+Call it **known-distribution** checking.
+This is strictly weaker than verification in the analogy, where the spirit is that you *don't know* what you will see at run time.

+It's totally different from static verification where someone can't give you an *adversarial* input.
+That you can unleash the program on the world and still know that things will be OK.

+---

 The fundamental problem with the *easy way* is that it depends on a distribution.
 It has roughly the same power as testing for traditional programs: you test your program under some known conditions you *think* are representative of real-world behavior, and you hope your findings generalize to how things go in production.